 Site preparation will be a key factor in the successful implementation of this project.
 All pest plants should be controlled prior to planting, preferably at three months and again at six weeks.
 Exotic grass species such as cocksfoot (Dactylis glomerata) and Veldt grass (Ehrharta erecta) occur frequently in open areas throughout the forest, while exotic herbs such as creeping buttercup (Ranunculus repens) occur locally in damper floodplain habitat.
 All of these species have the potential to spread rapidly following the felling and removal of pines, given that numerous light gaps will be created.
 These grass and herb species, as well as plantain (Plantago spp.) and dock (Rumex spp.), can be blanket-sprayed with a herbicide mix appropriate to the species being targeted.
 Extra care should be taken to avoid spraying the indigenous grass Microlaena stipoides, which occurs locally on the track margins.
-Some herbicides have a residual effect which may mean they need to be applied at least six weeks prior to planting (e.g. Metsulfuron-Methyl), but others - e.g. glyphosate-based herbicides - can be applied immediately beforehand.
 Plants can then be planted into sprayed rank grass, which will then create a natural 'mulch' as it decomposes.